Area Estimates for High genus Lawson surfaces via DPW: Area estimates for Lawson surfaces

 By Proposition \ref{extension} the minimal immersion $f$ extends as an immersion through the branch points $p_j$ of $\pi$.
 Proposition \ref{apparent} shows that the surface also extends smoothly through the preimages $\pi^{-1}(\infty)$ and we obtain a well-defined map $f_{m,k}\colon\Sigma_{m,k}\to\S^3.$\\

 It remains to show that $f_{m,k}$ is immersed at $\pi^{-1}(\infty)$.
 This follows either by Remark \ref{remark-imm-infty} or from the following counting argument: On a branched minimal surface of genus $g= mk$ the Hopf differential $Q$ has $4g-4-b$ zeros (counted with multiplicity), where $b$ is the number of branch points (counted with multiplicity).
-For $f_{m,k}$ the form of the DPW potential and \eqref{explicit-potential} gives that $Q$ is a constant multiple of
+On the other hand, for $f_{m,k}$ the form of the DPW potential and \eqref{explicit-potential} gives that $Q$ is a constant multiple of

 This gives